 - Safeway.com-Order groceries and have them delivered to your home.
 Usually has to be the next day.
 It has a delivery fee that ranges from $9-$12 depending on the window of time you choose for your delivery.

 - Peapod.com- Online grocery delivery service.
 Since this pulls from a warehouse, there doesn’t seem to be as many fresh items or produce options, but it offers a pretty wide selection of grocery items.
 Charges a delivery fee.
 Which varies depending on the delivery window you choose.

 - Target.com- Order online and have most items found in store shipped to your home or you can pick it up at the store same day.

 - Stamps.com- You can order stamps and print off mailing labels for items and avoid trips to the post office.
 Requires a subscription.

 - StitchFix.com-This is a personal shopper service for clothing and accessories.
 You create a profile and determine when or how frequently you would like your “fix” shipped to you.
 You pay a service fee as well as the price for the items in your shipment, which you can also specify.
 Any items you do not want can be easily returned or exchanged.
-Offers services for women and men.
+It offers services for women and men.